gbtami/pychess-variants/static/docs/ko/janggi.md

 Like chess, the goal is to checkmate the other king.

 Unlike most other chess variants, you may pass in Janggi.
-Therefore, stalemate is impossible. **To pass in Pychess, ctrl+click on your King.**
+Therefore, stalemate is impossible. **To pass in Pychess, ctrl+click on your King, or simply click the pass button on the right.**

 Unlike Xiangqi, the kings may face each other on the same file in Janggi.
 This creates a situation called **bikjang** ("laughing generals").
 If the next player to move does not make a move to break bikjang (for example moving a king or moving a piece in between), then the game ends in a draw.
 For tournaments that don't allow draws, the value of the pieces on the board are counted up, and the player with the higher value wins.